 No, seriously.
 I need ideas.
 Recipes.
 Creative uses, both sweet and savory.
 Do share!

 Note: This recipe has been re-tested and updated as of December 20, 2015, after receiving more than a few comments that the cookies spread too much when baking.
 This new version should resolve any issues!
 I do still recommend baking these on a light or medium colored heavy-weight baking sheet (they’ll look prettier than if baked on a flimsy or dark one, trust me).

 - 1 cup (2 sticks) unsalted butter, room temperature

 - 1 large egg yolk

 - 2 1/4 cups (11.5 ounces) all-purpose flour

 - 6 ounces (or so) assorted jam

 - Preheat oven to 375 degrees F. Line a light or medium-colored heavy-weight baking sheet with parchment paper or a silicone baking mat.

 - Beat together butter and sugar with an electric mixer on medium-high speed until light and fluffy, about 2 to 3 minutes.
-Beat in egg yolks and vanilla extract.
+Beat in egg yolk and vanilla extract.
 Add flour and salt and mix until incorporated and dough comes together in a ball.

 - Form dough into 1-inch balls and arrange on prepared baking sheet.
 Flatten balls slightly with your thumb or the back of a small spoon, leaving an indentation in the center.